souhirkammoun/MultilayerPerceptronExamples/README.md

 Visit our presentation to leran more about MLP : https://urlz.fr/bibz;
 See a complete example in : https://github.com/souhirkammoun/MultilayerPerceptronExamples/blob/master/MLPinKeraswithIRISdataset.ipynb
 ##### Multilayer Perceptrons
 - Multilayer feedforward neural networks are a special type of fully connectednetwork with multiple single neurons.
 They are also called Multilayer Perceptrons (MLP).
-The following figure illustrates the concept of an MLP consisting of three layers

-Copyright © 2019 developped by  **Avengers ISI **
+Copyright © 2019 developped by  Avengers ISI